5% of all sales goes toward a charity of your choice. Make a difference.

 Brandon Ballengee, Danse Macabre 2014.
 Archival pigment print on Hahnemühle Photo Rag Bright White 23.25 x 16.5" Printed by Peter Foolen

-The underlying goal is increased understanding of localized environmental problems with an overall awareness that each of us as individuals has an impact and can make a difference in our global environment.
+The underlying goal of my art is to increase overall awareness that each of us as individuals make a difference to our biological community.

 “The tree which moves some to tears of joy is in the Eyes of others only a Green thing that stands in the way.
 Some see Nature all Ridicule and Deformity [… ] and some scarce see Nature at all.
 But to the Eyes of the Man of Imagination, Nature is Imagination itself.”